-Trani is located on the Adriatic coast of Puglia region, Southern Italy.
-This city is part of the Andria-Barletta-Trani joint province, that you can find also under the acronym BAT.
+Trani is located on the Adriatic coast of Puglia Region, Southern Italy.
+This city is part of the Andria-Barletta-Trani joint province, which you can also find under the acronym BAT.

 The nearest airport to Trani is the International Karol Wojtyła Airport in Palese, close to Bari.
-The main train station leads you right in the middle of the city, making enjoyable a good walk through the monuments of the marine city.
-In particular, we suggest visiting the city on foot, in order to appreciate the little details of the typical bright stones of Trani.
+The Main Train Station leads you right in the middle of the city, making enjoyable a good walk through the monuments of the marine city.
+In particular, we suggest a walking tour to appreciate the little details of the typical bright stones of Trani.

-The town extends its stone path along with the port with a small peninsula: here you can visit the Cathedral of Saint Nicola Pellegrino.
-Near the cathedral, you can visit the Church’s Museo Diocesano with its collection of sculpture and archaeological finds from Trani’s churches.
+The town extends its stone path along with the port with a small peninsula: here, you can visit the Cathedral of Saint Nicola Pellegrino.
+Near the Cathedral, you can see the Museo Diocesano with its collection of sculptures and archaeological finds from Trani churches.

-Another must-see place in Trani is the Castello Svevo: with its unique waterfront position, it was built by the Holy Roman Emperor Frederick II and is the one of his many other – but unique – Southern Italian fortresses.
+Another must-see place in Trani is the Castello Svevo: with its unique waterfront position, it was built by the Holy Roman Emperor Frederick II, and it is one of his many other Southern Italian fortresses.

-We suggest to have also a fresh ice cream by artisans during the hot season: it can be the best companion during a calm walk on the city’s waterfront!
-Seafood is one of the most preferred dishes even by locals and residents of neighboring towns: during the hottest season, the restaurants here are very popular.
+We suggest to have also fresh ice cream by artisans during the hot season: it can be the best companion during a calm walk on the city’s waterfront!
+Seafood is one of the most favorite dishes even by locals and residents of neighboring towns: during the hottest season, the restaurants here are quite popular.

 This city has inside all the “Apulian factors”: sea, good food, and fantastic landscapes.
 Follow our suggestions and have fun during your stay in this particular and stunning city of Southern Italy!